sanity-io/hydrogen-sanity/packages/hydrogen-sanity/README.md

 }
 ```

-## Working with Images
+## Working with images

-The `useImageUrl` hook provides a convenient way to generate optimized image URLs from Sanity image assets with the image URL builder.
+The `useImageUrl` hook provides a convenient way to generate optimized image URLs from Sanity image assets with the [image URL builder](https://www.sanity.io/docs/image-url).

 ```tsx
 import {useImageUrl} from 'hydrogen-sanity'